2110336-2565-2/sec33-group2-wigglepaw/README.md

 In addition to the default T3 Stack dependencies, this project also uses the following:

 - [react-hook-form](https://react-hook-form.com/) -- Performant, flexible and extensible forms with easy-to-use validation.
+- [headless-ui](https://headlessui.dev/) -- Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
+- [autoanimate](https://auto-animate.formkit.com) -- Auto-animate is a library that makes it easy to animate elements on the page when they enter or leave the viewport.

 # Create T3 App